Skip to content

 The Kindle Oasis

 The Kindle Oasis is the luxury option in the Kindle series.
-Instead of the functional, plastic look, you get an anodized aluminum face and ergonomic, asymmetrical weighting that allows you to hold it comfortably in your hand.
-At 194g, it is light enough to use on-the-go and has handy page turn buttons to the side of the 7-inch 300ppi touchscreen display.
-It has an adaptive light sensor that automatically adjusts brightness.
-The base model gets you 8GM of storage.
-The Kindle Oasis costs nearly twice as much as the Paperwhite but it is a beautiful accessory that is likely to be on your wishlist.
+Instead of the functional, plastic look, you get an anodized aluminum face.
+Ergonomic, asymmetrical weighting allows you to hold it comfortably in your hand.
+At 194g, it is light enough to use on-the-go.
+It has handy page turn buttons to the side of the 7-inch touchscreen display.
+An adaptive light sensor automatically adjusts brightness.
+The base model provides 8GM of storage.
+The Kindle Oasis costs nearly twice as much as the Paperwhite but it is a beautiful accessory.

 Pros: Sleek design; more storage; waterproof